-This course introduces the student to a variety of techniques for managing behavior in the classroom.
+Introduces the student to a variety of techniques for managing behavior in the classroom.
 Major areas and specific techniques within each will be presented and practiced both in the class and in the student's own teaching situation.
 Prerequisite: Admission to student teaching.
-Corequisite: Appropriate major Field-Based III Experience and GnEd 445.
+Co-requisite: Appropriate major Field-Based III Experience and GnEd 445.